-Click the Pinned tab to view your media files that have location information included (the ones that you tagged manually or the ones that have GPS information included).
+In the Places view, click the Pinned tab to view your media files that have location information included (the ones that you associated with places on the map manually or the ones that have GPS information imported).

 In the Pinned view, the photographs are displayed in a stack, as shown in the previous image.

 To display a larger view of the photographs, hover your mouse over the stack.

 The number on the bottom right shows the number of the media files that are at the same location.
 To see all these media files, click the button that has the number and the > symbol.